Shipping Container Moving Cost in 2026

 Equivalent truck size~15–17 ft truck~26+ ft truck

 A 20-ft container holds roughly the same volume as a PODS 16-ft container but is more robust and better suited for long-distance and intermodal (truck + rail) transport.
 High-cube containers (9'6" tall) are also available, adding approximately 10% more volume.
+As a rule of thumb, shipping household goods in a container ranges from about $2,500 for a 1-bedroom to $15,000 for a 4-bedroom home, before international surcharges.

 Shipping Container Moving Costs (2026)